-The goal of the CyberGirlz community is to support and empower young women, building their confidence and motivation to pursue tech careers as they grow up – from the IDF cyber units through academic studies to the high-tech industry.
+The goal of the Shift community (previously called CyberGirlz) is to support and empower young women, building their confidence and motivation to pursue tech careers as they grow up – from the IDF cyber units through academic studies to the high-tech industry.
 The community includes hundreds of high school students (9th-12th grade) alongside female university students and engineers who volunteer their time to provide guidance and act as role models.

 The community offers a variety of online and "real-world" activities, among them:

 Operating a professional support forum for coding issues

 Holding special events such as workshops, study marathons ahead of exams, and hackathons hosted by high-tech companies

 Running summer camps for 9th grade graduates who intend to enter cyber programs in high school

 Ministry of Defense